LandazuriPaul/nest-react/README.md

 ## License

-This project is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licensed under the [GNU Lesser General Public License v3.0 or later](https://spdx.org/licenses/LGPL-3.0-or-later.html).
 You can learn more reading the [LICENSE](./LICENSE).

 ## Author